 Tips for Targeting Serviceable Markets:

-Identify key market segments that align with your brand’s strengths and competitive advantage.
-Use detailed customer personas and AI-driven behavioral analytics to focus on high-potential groups.
+• Narrow Market Segments: Identify narrow market segments that align with your brand’s strengths and competitive positioning.
+Use detailed customer personas, combined with market size analysis and AI-driven behavioral data, to focus your efforts on high-potential groups during your market sizing process.

 Tips for Continuous Research: